 This is what it looks like to move out to care for and protect families in this time.

 This was Phase 1.
-Stay tuned for Phase 2, Feeding the Hungry.
+Phase 2 is Feeding the Hungry.

 Special thanks to all who gave last month to support this special project and help the most vulnerable families, even while the whole world was shifting.